 Domestic Animal Management Plan

-The Domestic Animal Management Plan on 3 October 2017.
-The plan has been developed based on the outcomes and learnings from the previous plan and a review of existing data in areas such as complaints, dog attacks, registrations and impoundments.
-Community feedback including over 120 written submission and consultations with key stakeholders including Veterinarians, dog trainers and other service providers have also informed the plan.
+Wyndham City adopted the Domestic Animal Management Plan on 3 October 2017.
+The plan has been developed based on the outcomes and learning’s from the previous plan and a review of existing data in areas such as complaints, dog attacks, registrations and impoundments.
+Community feedback including over 891 submission and consultations with key stakeholders including Veterinarians, dog trainers and other service providers have also informed the plan.